-NOTE 8 - DATE OF MANAGEMENT'S REVIEW
+NOTE 7 - DATE OF MANAGEMENT'S REVIEW

-In preparing the financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through February 18, 2015, the date that the financial statements were available to be issued.
+In preparing the financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through February 11, 2016, the date that the financial statements were available to be issued.

-NOTE 9 - CITY AND COUNTY OF DENVER AGREEMENT
+NOTE 8 - CITY AND COUNTY OF DENVER AGREEMENT

 DPP entered into an agreement with the City and County of Denver to provide services under the Denver Preschool Program as provided in Article III of Chapter 11, Denver Revised Municipal Code.
-The initial term of the agreement was effective May 1, 2007 to December 31, 2007, and subject to unilateral options by the City and County of Denver for nine (9) additional one (1) year renewal options.
-The current incremental option expires December 31, 2015.
+The term of the agreement is effective January, 2015 and subject to unilateral options by the City and County of Denver for additional one (1) year renewal options ending December 31, 2026.
 The final conclusive termination date shall be the date DPP has expended all of the distributions received under the agreement and will have provided a final report to the City and County of Denver.
 The agreement provides that the City and County of Denver will notify DPP on or about August 1 of each year if it intends not to exercise a renewal for the next year.